linivan2003/Active-Directory-Home-Lab/README.md

 4. Go to "Tools," then go to "DHCP"
 5. Congigure Ipv4, right click on it and click "New Scope"
 6. Our new Scope name will be the range of IP Adresses so name it "172.16.0.100-200"
-7. set Start IP address from 172.16.0.100 to 172.16.0.200
+7. Set Start IP address from 172.16.0.100 to 172.16.0.200
-8. give mask a length of 24
+8. Give mask a length of 24
 9. Proceed with default settings until Router(Default Gateway)
 10. Add IP Address of DC(172.16.0.1)
 11. In Domain and DNS Servers, add the 172.16.0.1 and select it and proceed
 12. Skip Wins Server
 13. Authorize Domain by righclicking it in DHCP Wizard and Refresh IPv4
-14. If dont correctly, should see green check marks next to IPv4 and IPv6
+14. If done correctly, should see green check marks next to IPv4 and IPv6
 #### Using Powershell Script to create multiple users ####
 1. Configure Server, and turn off IE "Enhanced Security Configuration"(This allows us to browse internet on Admin and Users)
 2. Drag and drop the zip file named "UserCreationScript.zip" in this repository onto the VirtualBox
 3. On List of Names, add your Name to the Top
 4. Run Powershell ISE as Administrator
 5. Open the Powershell Script "1_CREATE_USERS"
-6. in Powershell ISE type the command: Set-ExecutionPolicy Unrestricted
+6. In Powershell ISE type the command: Set-ExecutionPolicy Unrestricted
 7. Use Powershell to change directory into the Folder containing the script
 8. Run the Script
 9. Verify Users have been created under _USERS Organizational Unit in Active Directory